SolidWallOfCode/txn_box/doc/user/DirectiveReference.en.rst

    directive that is done when the directive is invoked and the result cached for later use, whereas in the above example extraction is done during the proxy response hook.

+.. directive:: remap-redirect

+   This ignores any value and cause a temporary redirect to the remapped URL.
+This is valid only in a remap rule, it cannot be used on any global hook.

 Utility
 =======